-Special Provision: A minimum thirty-five (35) foot natural buffer shall be required from all wetlands and a seventy-five (75) foot natural buffer shall be required from the Suwannee and Santa Fe Rivers.
-For all other perennial rivers, streams and creeks, a fifty (50) foot natural buffer shall be required.
-The location of any structure (except permitted docks, walkways, and piers) shall be prohibited within these buffer areas, although non-intensive resource based recreation activities shall be permitted within the riverine buffer areas.
+Special Provisions: A minimum thirty-five (35) foot natural buffer shall be required from all wetlands and a thirty-five (35) foot natural buffer shall be required from perennial rivers, streams, creeks, lakes and ponds.
+The location of any structure (except permitted docks, walkways and piers) shall be prohibited within these buffer areas, although non-intensive resource-based recreation activities shall be permitted within the riverine and wetland buffer areas.

-4.11.8 MAXIMUM HEIGHT OF STRUCTURES: NO PORTION SHALL EXCEED (See also Section 4.2.9 for exceptions)
+4.11.8 MAXIMUM HEIGHT OF STRUCTURES: NO PORTION SHALL EXCEED (see also Section 4.2 for exceptions)